+Using one to three varieties can really help to stretch your budget.
 If you want several different types of flowers, you or your florist will often still have to buy in bulk, meaning there will be lots of extras.
 You can use these extras in other areas, but that also requires more work.
 Each flower has to be prepped, cared for properly, and then arranged as needed.
 You can still make a big impact with just one or two focal flowers, or check out our DIY combo packs that have an assortment of just the right amount of flowers.

 10. Repurpose Your Wedding Flowers

 Here's another pro-tip when it comes to wedding flowers on a budget: repurposing your blooms.
 The best part about your ceremony flowers and your bridesmaids’ bouquets is that they’re already arranged and they fit the color palette, so you can repurpose the flowers for your reception.
 Enlist a friend or two to transport the ceremony flowers over to the reception location.
 This is a great way to save money on extra decor.
 Repurpose bridesmaid bouquets as centerpieces or use them to decorate your guest book table, dessert table, cake table, etc.